stuckinsnow/brainstation-projects/README.md

 ## Project Details

-I am a photographer as well as a developer, and as my final project for BrainStation, I created this to display photographs.
-Photographers can be curious what settings were used for a particular photograph, and so I created a feature which displays the shutter speed, aperture, ISO, etc.
+As a final project for BrainStation, I combined my passions to create a photography portfolio.
+This project allows a photographer to showcase their work, while also catering to curious photographers who want to know the settings used for each image.
+To achieve this, I incorporated a unique feature that presents crucial details such as shutter speed, aperture, ISO, and more.

 ## Getting Started